The Black Race Narrative: How can Black people change the narrative and visual stereotypes imposed and perpetuated about people of color by Hollywood?

-Black women are hyped to be out of control, hot headed, over sexualised, victimised characters.
+And Black women are hyped to be out of control, hot headed, over sexualized, victimized characters.

 Black families are almost nonexistent with the woman being portrayed as a white woman or in the minute event that a black family was brought on screen, the woman alas was never a dark skinned Black woman.

-Black kids were always to be seen as “angry” and “fiery,” brought up by single mothers, struggling to keep up with the world while harbouring ill feelings towards their unavailable fathers thus establishing a myth of terrible fatherhood in The Black Community.
+It doesn’t stop there.
+Black kids were always to be seen as “angry” and “fiery,” brought up by single mothers, struggling to keep up with the world while harboring ill feelings towards their unavailable fathers thus establishing a myth of terrible fatherhood in The Black Community.

 Prisons, gangs, drugs, arms and violence are rarely disassociated with Black Characters as opposed to the rest.
 Sex, cheating, unfaithfulness, teen pregnancies are still widely held in union with black characters over the whites.